 The health, safety, and education of our students is the priority in every decision.
 The district leadership formed an advisory council of eighteen individuals with various backgrounds to help formulate the re-opening plans.
 Among the council, there were medical professionals, business owners, parents, teachers, and administrators.
-The council used the resources provided by the Colorado Disease Control, Colorado Department of Education, and Colorado Department of Public Health and Environment.
+The council used the resources provided by the Colorado Disease Control, Colorado Department of Education, and Montezuma County Public Health.